 Want a Hawaii travel guide?
 I’ve got detailed guides and 7-day itineraries!

-25 Must Do Things on the Big Island for Families
+25 Things to Do on the Big Island with Family

 1. Visit Hawaii Volcanoes National Park

-There’s always something happening at HVNP–whether during active times or otherwise (when Kilauea is sleeping).
+There’s always something happening at HVNP — whether during active times or when Kilauea Volcano is dormant.

 2. Snorkel with Manta Rays